 The chewing surface is then “conditioned” with an acid solution placed on the chewing parts of the teeth to make them rough to help the sealant stick to the teeth.
 The sealant is put on the teeth like being ‘painted’ onto the tooth, it will bond directly to the tooth until it hardens.
 Sometimes a “curing light” will be used to hurry the bonding.
 The teeth are then rinsed off and dried.

-The sealants will typically hold for five years or more and can be replaced easily if they are lost.
+The dental sealants in Houston, TX will typically hold for five years or more and can be replaced easily if they are lost.
 The dentist will check them at every dental check-up.